Visiting the Meroe Sudan Pyramids

 How to visit the Meroe Pyramids:

-This site is found 200 km or so north of Khartoum and is hosts the largest selection of pyramids found in Sudan.
+This site is found 200 km or so north of Khartoum.
+It hosts the largest selection of pyramids found in Sudan.
 It’s possible to visit the pyramids as part of a day trip from Khartoum, either by bus or taxi.
-A cheaper way of doing it, and how I personally did it, is to sleep in Atbara and take a day trip from there, it’s about 80km each way so you can get a bus or if there are a couple of you then a taxi cost around $30 USD all in.
+A cheaper way of doing it, and how I personally did it, is to sleep in Atbara.
+Then take a day trip from there.
+It’s about 80km each way so you can get a bus or if there are a couple of you then a taxi cost around $30 USD all in.

 How to visit the Jebel Barkal Pyramids of Sudan: